 That, of course, was a couple of years ago.
 Nowadays the blog is an accepted communication tool, transcending the marketing speak of adland and talking to people as if they were, well, people.
 Never a bad thing.
 Blogs are seen as a proffering of opinion.
 A forum.
 An insight that goes deeper than any formalised communication.

 There’s something earnest and honest about a blog.
 Written by one party with a knowledge and an enthusiasm for a subject.
 And so it should remain.
-A blog should never be written by a professional copywriter with his eye on the main chance and his pen bent towards consumer persuasion, should it?
+A blog should never be written by, say, a Lincolnshire copywriting agency with their eye on the main chance and pen bent towards consumer persuasion, should it?
 Or should it?

 Look out for the ‘some’ word

-Now that small business owners, manufacturers, retailers, service providers, public and third sector organisations have cottoned on to the idea that a blog – in the right hands – can be used as a marketing tool, they’re all having a go.
+Now that small business owners, manufacturers, retailers, service providers, public and third sector organisations have cottoned on to the idea that they should learn how to use a blog as part of a marketing strategy.
 More power to them.
 The result is, of course, blogs that contain some really witty views, some real insight and some fascinating glimpses into the minds and behaviours of business leaders.
 Well, some do.
 Unfortunately, most don’t.